 Lives in: Southern Oregon to Baja California.

-Nondescript, but these lively, vocal birds are a part of the dry, warm oak trees that stretch across southern Oregon up to Baja California.
+Nondescript, but these lively, vocal birds are a part of the dry, warm oak trees that stretch across southern Oregon down to Baja California.

 The pair have a lifelong affair, and both partners raucously protect their territory all year long.
 In search of plants and insects, the Oak Titmouse hunts at the rate of around 40 attempts to catch food every 15 minutes.

 2. Oaxaca Sparrow

 Scientific name: Aimophila notosticta

 Very local and native to the interior of Oaxaca.
 This bird loves brushy woodlands near the edge of oak thickets, with nearby grassy areas.
 They usually skulk close to, or on the ground.
 However, it often feeds along the grassland’s edges early and later during the daytime.